-- Special Revenue Fund This fund accounts for financial resources set aside to fund the District's student activities. - Debt Service Fund This fund accounts for financial resources that are restricted for the repayment of the general long-term debt of the District.
+Special Revenue Fund - This fund accounts for financial resources set aside to fund the District's student activities.

 Proprietary Fund Type

 Food Service Fund - This fund is used to account for the District's food service operations that are financed and operated in a manner similar to private business enterprises.
 The fund accounts for all revenues, food purchases and costs and expenses for its food service program.